 NEW!
 What is the UBE?
 When will Texas start giving it?
 You can find answers to frequently asked questions about the UBE here: UBE FAQs

-The Texas Bar Examination is a 2½-day test with four components: the Multistate Performance Test (MPT); the Procedure and Evidence questions (P&E); the Multistate Bar Examination (MBE); and the Texas Essay questions.
+For September 2020, the Texas Bar Examination is a 2-day test with four components: the Multistate Performance Test (MPT); the Procedure and Evidence questions (P&E); the Multistate Bar Examination (MBE); and the Texas Essay questions.
+(Beginning in February 2021, Texas will administer the UBE.)

 Must remain seated between sessions

-- In order to enhance safety and security, examinees can no longer leave unattended backpacks, bags, lunches, study materials, or any other Prohibited Item anywhere at Palmer Events Center site.
+- In order to enhance safety and security, examinees can no longer leave unattended backpacks, bags, lunches, study materials, or any other Prohibited Item anywhere at an exam site.
 We will not provide a Personal Belongings Area at the site for these items.
 Examinees may bring Required Items and Permitted Items into the exam room in a clear plastic zip-lock bag.
-Any unattended items found anywhere at the Palmer Events Center will be disposed of.
+Any unattended items found anywhere at any exam site will be disposed of.

-- We will provide secure phone storage each day of the exam.
+- We will provide secure phone storage each day of the exam, at the Houston, DFW, and Austin sites.
 Each examinee may bring one cell phone to be stored.
+Personal masks may also be stored.
 We will make reasonable efforts to keep stored phones secure; however, the Board is not responsible for lost or damaged phones.
-Phones that have been stored cannot be accessed during the exam or during lunch breaks on Wednesday and Thursday of the exam.
+Phones that have been stored cannot be accessed during the exam or during lunch breaks.

 Texas Bar Exam Subjects